 Deliver Us the Moon

 Deliver Us the Moon is a sci-fi thriller where players make their way around space stations and moon outposts in an attempt to save mankind from a dying Earth.
-It only employs a light dusting of ray-traced effects to shadows and reflections, but it isn’t particularly taxing on hardware.
+It only employs a light dusting of ray-traced effects to shadows and reflections, but it isn’t particularly taxing on the hardware.
 It could be a great starting point for those just getting to grips with the beautifying effects of ray tracing, or for those with older GTX graphics cards.

 Justice Online is China-based NetEase’s attempt at a WoW-killer with a martial arts flair.
 It might not get the most traction in the West, but the already pretty game should look even better with a dose of ray-traced lighting.
 You can download a demo of what its ray tracing support looks like from Nvidia’s website.